 The problem begins when you become dependent on this tool.
 It would be the worst condition for a guitar learner when he will become dependent on a tool like Guitar Tabs.

-I’m not saying that using guitar chords is bad thing.
+I’m not saying that using guitar chords is a bad thing.
 But, you need to think it like a baby walker.
-When you feel that your can be able to play songs without tablature it means its time to remove the tabs from your practice schedule.
+When you feel that you can be able to play songs without tablature it means it’s time to remove the tabs from your practice schedule.

 Are You Addicted to Guitar Tabs?

 You are getting addicted to guitar tabs.
-Just like a baby who s forced by his parents to leave the walker but he want to stick with it.
+Just like a baby who s forced by his parents to leave the walker but he wants to stick with it.

-Well, in the case of babies their parents help them to leave the addiction of walker, but in your case, nobody can tell you when you should remove guitar tabs from practising schedule.
+Well, in the case of babies their parents help them to leave the addiction to a walker, but in your case, nobody can tell you when you should remove guitar tabs from the practicing schedule.

-So, as soon as you realize that your are no more need of them, try to remove them from your practice.
+So, as soon as you realize that you are no more need of them, try to remove them from your practice.

 There are certain reasons why I’m convincing you to leave guitar tabs at the end.